SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
 Certainly!
-Here are some notable events in the USA that occur on July 14:
+Here are some significant events in the USA that happen on July 14th:

-- **Bastille Day Celebrations:**
+- **Bastille Day Celebrations in the USA:**
-  - Although Bastille Day is a French national holiday, many cities in the USA with significant French communities, such as New York City, New Orleans, and San Francisco, host celebrations including parades, parties, and cultural events to commemorate the French Revolution.
+  - While Bastille Day is a French national holiday, it is celebrated in various cities across the United States, particularly in places with a strong French influence or heritage such as New Orleans, New York City, and San Francisco.

-- **Day of Commemoration (National Day of France):**
+  - Events may include parades, parties, French food festivals, and cultural events.

-  - Some U.S. government
+- **National Mac and
 ### Positive Qoute
 ------
-"🌟 Keep shining, because your light is contagious! ✨😊"
+"Embrace the journey, 🌟 believe in yourself, and shine your light bright! ✨💖"